Where We Stand: Investing

 HERE ARE THE LATEST NUMBERS from the world of investing:

-- Short-term interest rates remain modest, with taxable money-market mutual funds yielding an average 0.9% and one-year certificates of deposit yielding 1.7%.
-But matters should improve: The Federal Reserve raised its target for the federal funds rate in March, June and December 2017, and further rate increases are expected in 2018.
+- Short-term interest rates climbed in 2018’s first quarter, pushing up taxable money-market mutual fund yields to an average 1.2% and one-year certificate of deposit yields to 2%.
+Matters should continue to improve: The Federal Reserve raised its target for the federal funds rate in March, June and December 2017, and again in March 2018.

 - As of 2016, 51.9% of U.S. families were invested in the stock market, up from 48.8% three years earlier, but below the 53.2% peak recorded in 2007, according to the Federal Reserve’s latest Survey of Consumer Finances.
 The survey is conducted every three years.

 - Figures from the Investment Company Institute show that stock index mutual funds accounted for 24.9% of stock mutual fund assets at year-end 2016, up from 11.4% a decade earlier.
 Moreover, mutual funds aren’t the only way to index.
 If you go the indexing route, you can choose between index mutual funds and exchange-traded index funds.
 Over the past 10 years, index mutual funds and exchange-traded funds that focus on U.S. stocks have together attracted $1.4 trillion in net new cash from investors, even as actively managed U.S. stock funds lost $1.1 trillion.

 Want to get a handle on stock and bond market valuations?
 Check out the chapter on financial markets.